johnstongrant/Tech-Demo-TailwindCSS/README.md

 @tailwind utilities;
 ```

 You should also check in your `index.js` file and ensure you see `import './index.css'` somewhere at the top of the file.
-Without this line, stles from `index.css` won't be applied!
+Without this line, styles from `index.css` won't be applied!

 Whew.
 We know that was a lot of setup and some of it can seem confusing.
 However we are all done!
 Now we can start discussing why all this setup is worth doing.